jlmayo/Note-Taker/README.md

 An application for writing and storing notes using express.js.

 ## Description
-This application allows the user to write, save, and delete notes for organizational purposes.
+This application allows the user to write, save, and (in future versions) delete notes for organizational purposes.

 ## Table of Contents
 * [Installation](#installation)